US financial operations guide for outsourcing and offshoring service providers

 Each of these models offers different advantages.

 If your project is short and concrete, it might be best suited to a project-based fee.
-On the other hand, you may simply need to use some staff or a team from the third party and thus would best pay on a time and materials model.
+On the other hand, you may need to use some staff or a team from a third party, and thus, it would be best to pay based on a time and materials model.
 Finally, you may have an ongoing relationship of indefinite length, making having your team at the vendor the ideal situation.

-A vendor risk management program, primarily where you commonly deal with outsourcing and offshore vendors and service providers, can be one of the best decisions your company makes.
+A vendor risk management program, primarily where you commonly deal with outsourcing and offshore vendors and service providers, can be one of your company's best decisions.

 It protects client relationships, your business's reputation, and builds long-lasting relationships with excellent services from around the world.